United Kingdom company law: Forming a company

 Once the decision has been made about the type of company, formation occurs through a series of procedures with the registrar at Companies House.
 Before registration, anybody promoting the company to attract investment falls under strict fiduciary duties to disclose all material facts about the venture and its finances.
 Moreover, anybody purporting to contract in a company's name before its registration will generally be personally liable on those obligations.

 In the registration process, those who invest money in a company will sign a memorandum of association stating what shares they will initially take, and pledge their compliance with the Companies Act 2006.
 A standard company constitution, known as the Model Articles, is deemed to apply, or the corporators may register their own individualised articles of association.
 Directors must be appointed - one in a private company and at least two in a public company - and a public company must have a secretary, but there needs to be no more than a single member.
 The company will be refused registration if it is set up for an unlawful purpose, and a name must be chosen that is not inappropriate or already in use.
 This information is filled out in a form available on the Companies House website.
 In 2018, a £12 fee was paid for online registration when Model Articles are adopted, or a £40 for postal registration using the "IN01" form.
-The registrar then issues a certificate of incorporation and a new legal personality enters the stage.